avandenberghe/bbguild/README.md

 [![bbDKP](http://www.bbDKP.com/images/site_logo.png)](http://www.bbDKP.com)

-#1.3.0.8
+#1.3.0.9

 ## about

 bbDKP is a Dragon Kill Points Mod for your phpBB3 Bulletin board.
+It was originally forked from EQDKP in 2008.

 Dragon kill points are a form of currency in guilds, where members bid on game loot and buy the items, paying in DKP.